UGMA and UTMA accounts

-If the child doesn't plan to attend college and therefore isn't at risk of losing financial aid, UGMA and UTMA custodial accounts offer decent tax breaks for children under the age of 18.
+If the child doesn't plan to attend college and therefore isn't at risk of losing financial aid, UGMA and UTMA custodial accounts offer standard tax breaks for children under 18.

-"If money is in a UTMA or a UGMA account, it becomes (the beneficiary's) at the age of majority, which is 18 to 21 depending on the state," he says.
+"If money is in a UTMA or a UGMA account, it becomes (the beneficiary's) at the age of majority, which is 18 to 21, depending on the state," he says.
 "There's no legal way to prevent the child from using money that was intended for college or a house to go to Europe."

-However, there are exceptions to this rule that allow early withdrawals due to certain circumstances (hardships such as a disability) or for certain types of spending (such as purchasing a first home or for qualified education expenses).
+However, there are exceptions to this rule that allow early withdrawals due to certain circumstances (hardships such as a disability) or for specific types of spending (such as purchasing a first home or for qualified education expenses).

 Meanwhile, some parents may believe that it makes more sense not to save at all for their child's future.
 The idea is that having no college savings also means having no assets to assess.

 However, that strategy may not work because even if parents don't save anything, they're still going to have an expected contribution once they fill out the FAFSA (Free Application for Federal Student Aid) form.

 Another common error is for parents to save for their children's future before addressing their own long-term financial circumstances.

 After all, most parents don't expect their children to finance their retirement.